Air to water heat pumps

 How does a heat pump work?

 A heat pump operates using a refrigeration circuit.
-Heat is taken from the outside air and delivered it into the heating water or hot water cylinder.
+Heat is taken from the outside air and delivered into the heating water or hot water cylinder.
 Heat pumps operate using electricity.
 As a heat pump delivers more energy than it consumes, it is considered a renewable heating technology.
 An air source or Air to Water Heat Pump is the most commonly found type of heat pump in the market.
 Other types, such as geothermal heat pumps, take heat from groundwater or other sources, but are less common.

 How much energy your building consumes and whether there is a secondary heat source will affect the sizing.
-In a house, while an existing gas or oil boiler may have a capacity of 24 or 32kW, it is rare to find heat pumps much larger than about 12kW of actual capacity on the market, as this is at the upper limit of what a typical single phase electricity supply will allow.
-This means that even the largest heat pump will have half the capacity of a gas or oil boiler.
+In a house, while an existing gas or oil boiler may have a capacity of 24 or 32kW, it is rare to find heat pumps much larger than about 14-16kW of actual capacity on the market, as this is at the upper limit of what a typical single phase electricity supply will allow.
+This means that even the largest heat pump will have approximately half the capacity of a gas or oil boiler.

 What is the difference between Monobloc and Split?

 A split heat pump contains two parts – an outdoor unit and an indoor unit.
-These need refrigerant pipes to be connected between them during installation.
+These have refrigerant pipes connected between them during installation.
 The outdoor unit collects heat from the outside air, and heats the refrigerant gas.
 The indoor unit transfers this heat to the heating water in the building.
 During commissioning, an “F-gas” registered refrigeration technician needs to come and fill the refrigerant loop before the unit can be put to use.

 As a generalisation, there is little to choose between both types of system.
 Monobloc units are easier to install while split units are marginally more efficient.
 Split units are more expensive to commission than monobloc units.
 Split units may be powered down during winter as the refrigerant gas cannot freeze and cause damage in the outdoor unit, while monobloc units either need to be powered up so that they can provide frost protection or have glycol antifreeze added to the heating system water.
 Monobloc systems are generally more popular in retro-fit applications as they are easier to install.

 Does the hot water cylinder need to be replaced?